jeremy2k/GaCDProject/README.md

 #5 combine test data and train data and make descriptive variable names

-#extract only mean and std for measurements and make descriptive variable names
+#6 extract only mean and std for measurements and make descriptive variable names

-#initialize the first 3 columns of the tidydataset and make descriptive variable names
+#7 initialize the first 3 columns of the tidydataset and make descriptive variable names

-#use for loop to calculate the average of each variable for each activity and subject and make descriptive variable names
+#8 use for loop to calculate the average of each variable for each activity and subject and make descriptive variable names

-#save the result tidy data set in the file "tidydataset.txt"
+#9 save the result tidy data set in the file "tidydataset.txt"